Treasure Hunt (American game show): Controversy

 An incident regarding The New Treasure Hunt concerned a contestant, Vera Augenbach, on a September 1974 episode (episode 36), who fainted on stage upon being told that she had won a 1937 Rolls-Royce Phantom III convertible.
 This incident was replayed on 60 Minutes as part of an exposé on the series; producer Chuck Barris expressed pride in the incident, given the show's premise.

 In addition to playing on the presumed emotionalism of female contestants, the decision of Barris to allow only women in the game was reportedly a safety precaution – he was concerned that a male contestant might become angered by the show's antics (presumably including being led by a sketch, which typically ran for around five minutes or so, into a klunk) and physically attack Edwards or other staffers.
 However, in an interview on Blog Talk Radio, Edwards said men would most likely not show as much enthusiasm as the women, even if they won the grand prize.

 During the 1970s run, Barris told Edwards during the fourth season (1976–1977) that he wanted to make The New Treasure Hunt even more sadistic for the upcoming fifth season (1977–1978) – an example being that the contestant would be shown a very expensive car (such as a Rolls-Royce, Ferrari, or Mercedes-Benz) but, after the excitement subsided, learn that the prize was only a small part of the vehicle (such as the rear-view mirror).
 Edwards refused and was initially fired, but Barris quickly went back on that decision and Edwards did not miss any episodes.
 Instead, Edwards left on his own after the season ended and Barris, unwilling to replace him, cancelled the series shortly afterward.

-Possible reboots
+Attempted reboots

+Columbia TriStar Television/Quincy Jones-David Salzman Entertainment

+In May 1997, it was announced that a pilot for the show (taped in 1996) was produced by Columbia TriStar Television after acquiring the rights to the Barris library in the early 90s in order to pair up with a revival of Name That Tune produced by Quincy Jones-David Salzman Entertainment (also producing the TH remake at the time) after their normal producing partner Warner Bros. passed on the NTT remake.
+According to other news groups at the time either Chuck Woolery or Pat Finn would've become the host.
+However, both shows never got off the ground.

 The Gurin Company

-In October 2012, The Gurin Company bought the license of the show.
+In October 2012, The Gurin Company bought the license of the show from Barris.
 The company wanted to produce an updated version in which three couples compete against each other as they select treasure chests, all of which have surprises in them.
 The team with the most prizes would move on to a quest for $1 million.
 Gurin was partnered with veteran game show host Wink Martindale, with Mark Maxwell-Smith and John Ricci Jr. as producers.
 It was shipped to both the U.S. and international broadcasters as he pitched the show along with a possible reboot of Truth or Consequences.